 • You are solution oriented and communicative strong.

 This is a Master apprentice internship for 5 days a week with a duration of about 3 months.
-The start date is in September 2021.

 This position requires access to U.S. controlled technology, as defined in the United States Export Administration Regulations.
 Qualified candidates must be legally authorized to access such U.S. controlled technology prior to beginning work.
 Business demands may require ASML to proceed with applicants who are immediately eligible to access U.S. controlled technology.